Badsender-com/LePatron.email/packages/documentation/development.md

 ### S3 notes

 This is some script to backup a bucket or sync a bucket from a backup.
 This is mostly use for development purpose.

 #### requirements

 - [aws cli](http://docs.aws.amazon.com/cli/latest/reference/) – `brew install awscli` on a mac
-- `.badsenderc` filled with s3Configs parameters.
-See `.badsenderrc-example`
+- `.lepatronrc` filled with s3Configs parameters.
+See `.lepatronrc-example`

 [more details about why we use the aws cli](http://stackoverflow.com/questions/17832860/backup-strategies-for-aws-s3-bucket#answer-32927276)